IIIF/cookbook-recipes/recipe/0033-choice/index.md

 If there is a Choice of content resource for the same Canvas, then they should each have at least the label property with at least one entry.

+The presentation of images is upwards in a z-index from the first painting annotation encountered for all subsequent painting annotations.

 This pattern may be used in conjunction with [Composition of one view from multiple image sources][0036].
 A Canvas could have multiple sources composing the scene, one or more of which might be choices.